 See if the person you're talking with is using a duplicate photo of him or herself.
 Many senior dating sites have software that detects fraudulent profiles and duplicate pictures.
 Regardless, they're not perfect.
 Do some research yourself.

 One quick and free way to do it yourself is through a Google Reverse Image search.
 Go to images.google.com/ and click the image button.
 Then past or upload the photo into the image search box.
-You can also add a Google Image extension to your web browser and do a reverse image search directly from the extension.

 2. Verify their story